Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Computing Dependency Decay Curves of Artificial Datasets

-Figure~\ref{fig:spk_k} plots the LDD characteristics of SP\emph{2}, SP\emph{4} and SP\emph{16} grammars.
-The strings in all the grammars are up to 100.
-Hence, we can observe the mutual information decay beyond $D > 100$. \emph{k} defines the number of correlated or dependent elements in a dependency rule.
+Fig.~\ref{fig:spk_k} plots the dependency decay curves of SP\emph{2}, SP\emph{4} and SP\emph{16} grammars.
+The strings in all the grammars are up to $100$.
+Hence, we can observe the mutual information decay beyond $D {>} 100$. \emph{k} defines the number of correlated or dependent elements in a dependency rule.
 As \emph{k} increases the grammar becomes more complex and there is an overall reduction in frequency of the dependent elements in a given sequence (due to lower probability of these elements occurring in a given sequence).
 Hence, the mutual information is lower.
 This can be seen with dataset of SP\emph{16} vs SP\emph{2} and SP\emph{4}.
-It is worth noting that datasets with lower mutual information curves tend to present more difficulty during modeling \cite{Mahalunkar2018}
+It is worth noting that datasets with lower mutual information curves tend to present more difficulty during modeling \cite{Mahalunkar2018}.